4d/4d-for-ios/docs/Detailform-StoryboardCustomTemplate.md

 ![Image View position height and width](assets/custom-detailform/imageview-position-height-width.png)

-Next, add a leading space constraint by clicking on the **Add New Constraints button**.
+Next, add a leading space constraint by clicking on the **Add New Constraints button** (at the bottom of the Interface Builder window).
 Add width and height constraints too, as shown below:

 ![Image View constraints](assets/custom-detailform/imageview-constraints.png)